 - Share content

 Zoom Interop for Microsoft Teams is only supported in Zoom Rooms with a single camera, single microphone and single speaker.
 If the Zoom Room has multiple cameras, microphones and/or speakers Microsoft Teams may select the wrong camera, microphone or speaker to use, respectively, and this cannot be changed during the call due to Zoom Interop limitations.
 The Microsoft Teams meeting will only appear on the first display of the Zoom Room.
 A second or third display will not show additional Microsoft Teams meeting participants or shared content.

-Note: Sharing User Content to the Microsoft Teams meeting requires access to the Microsoft Teams client.
-No wireless or HDMI-based sharing is available through the Zoom Room while joined to a Microsoft Teams call using Zoom Interop.
+Note: Screen sharing to a Microsoft Teams meeting requires access to the Microsoft Teams client.
+No wireless or wired HDMI screen sharing is available through the Zoom Room while joined to a Microsoft Teams call using Zoom Interop.
 Do not connect devices (e.g. a laptop) to the wired HDMI input of a Zoom Room before or during a Microsoft Teams call using Zoom Interop - it may lead to unpredictable results.

 If you see Join by Audio or no Join button at all on the Zoom Rooms controller meeting list

-- Ensure Support 3rd party conferencing dial-in for Zoom Rooms and Support Microsoft Teams web client meeting on Zoom Rooms are enabled for the Zoom Room.
+- Ensure that Support Interoperability for Zoom Rooms and Support Microsoft Teams web client meeting on Zoom Rooms are enabled for the Zoom Room.

 - If you are using Office 365 or Microsoft Exchange for your Zoom Rooms calendar integration, ensure that the "deletecomments" automated calendar processing option is set to "False" and "ProcessExternalMeetingMessages" is set to "True" in your Office 365 settings.
+For example:

-- Users leveraging link filtering or “safe links” services that rewrite the original Microsoft Teams meeting URL will not be able to use Microsoft Teams Direct Guest Join.
+- Users leveraging link filtering or “safe links” services that rewrite the original Microsoft Teams meeting URL will not be able to use Zoom Interop.
 The original link must be preserved in order for a Join button to appear in Zoom Rooms.
 Customers using Proofpoint URL Defense can safelist the teams.microsoft.com URL following the instructions here.
 Customers using similar URL “safe links” services must safelist the teams.microsoft.com URL.

 - Make sure the Teams URL contains teams.microsoft.com, not teams.live.com or other domain.
-The Zoom Rooms Microsoft Teams Direct Guest Join feature only supports meetings hosted on teams.microsoft.com.
+The Zoom Interop for Microsoft Teams feature only supports meetings hosted on teams.microsoft.com.